 With stakeholders increasingly demanding more sustainable solutions, we’re able to capitalize on this trend by leveraging our leadership position when it comes to sustainability – reflected in the recognition we’ve received from various rating agencies, such as EcoVadis, MSCI and Sustainalytics.
 Sustainable solutions already account for 40% of revenue and we have a target to increase this to more than 50% by 2030.
 We’re creating a more efficient company, while lowering our carbon footprint, and are proud to have set science-based carbon reduction targets for our full value chain – a truly fact-based approach.

 Innovation is essential to our success.
 For us, this means understanding and anticipating the changing needs and expectations of customers when it comes to providing them with products and services.
 Our industry-leading Paint the Future collaborative innovation ecosystem is just one example of how our pioneering spirit is helping us to continue pushing boundaries.

 We’re also building the product management capabilities necessary to deliver the products our customers desire, and which will help us win in the market at the most competitive cost – with less complexity and increased collaboration with our suppliers.

 Strategic mandates – per market segment and region – are used to provide clear direction for each of our businesses, including relative priorities for growth and profitability improvement.

-To help drive our Grow & Deliver strategy, we’re evolving our operating model, moving from functional excellence in silos to driving cross-functional collaboration, with an emphasis on end-to-end processes and becoming even more customer focused.
+To help deliver our strategy, we’re evolving our operating model, moving from functional excellence in silos to driving cross-functional collaboration, with an emphasis on end-to-end processes and becoming even more customer focused.